ForEvolve/forevolve.github.io/_posts/en/2018-07-12-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-2.md

 ![VSTS build succeeded](//cdn.forevolve.com/blog/images/2018/VSTS-build-succeeded.png)

+> As you can probably imagine from this last screenshot, splitting one bigger script into multiple smaller tasks (and giving them proper names) can help you diagnostic build problems and help follow the build progression.

-From there you should be able to download the build artifacts.
+From this page, you should be able to download the build artifacts, if you want to make sure the artifacts published are what we expect them to be.

 ![Download VSTS build artifacts](//cdn.forevolve.com/blog/images/2018/VSTS-download-build-artifacts.png)

 ### Configure Continuous Integration

-No that we know that our build work, the last piece is to set the build to trigger automatically everytime that someone pushes code to `master`.
+Now that we know that our build work, the last piece is to set the build to trigger automatically every time that someone pushes code to `master`.

-You can also set some policies that forces users to create branches and pull requests and all that good stuff, but for this article, I will keep it simple.
+> You can also set policies that force users to create branches and pull requests and all that good stuff, but for this article, let's keep it simple.

-Lets go back to our build definition by clicking the `Edit pipeline` button.
+To go edit to the build definition click the `Edit pipeline` button.

 ![Click edit pipeline](//cdn.forevolve.com/blog/images/2018/VSTS-build-edit-pipeline.png)

-Then go to `Triggers` to check `Enable continuous integration`.
+Then go to the `Triggers` tab and check `Enable continuous integration`.

 ![Enable continuous integration](//cdn.forevolve.com/blog/images/2018/VSTS-build-enable-continuous-integration.png)

-Save the build definition.
+Save the build definition, and voilà, each `push` will now queue a new build!

+> You can push some changes if you want to try it out!

 {% include jekyll-vsts-azure/next.md nextIndex=2 %}